Finances on Divorce: A Guide

 The downside is that should your spouse die before you, you would not necessarily be entitled to the whole of the property, so it is a question of weighing up which option would suit you better.

-Under the rules of intestacy, in the absence of a valid Will, until your divorce is made absolute, your spouse will receive the first £125,000 of all your assets (£200,000 if you have no children).
-Therefore, it would be advisable for you to prepare a Will, or if you have one already, to make a new one.
+Under the rules of intestacy, in the absence of a valid Will, until your divorce is made absolute, your spouse will receive the first £250,000 of all your assets (if you have children) plus half of what remains; the children will get the other half of the remainder divided equally between them.
+If you don’t have children your spouse will get everything.
+Therefore, it would be advisable for you to prepare a Will, or if you have one already under which your spouse benefits, to make a new one.

 Please contact us for further information if you are interested in severing the joint tenancy or preparing a will.